 Make your request as early as possible so that processing time will not interfere in your housing needs.

 Be specific about what you are asking for.

-Once we get the request, we will send a form directly to your health care provider or social worker to verify the need.
+Once we get the request, we will send a form directly to your health care provider, social worker or other knowledgeable professional to verify the need.
 Please make sure that person is aware of your needs and understands how important it is to provide as much detail as possible on our form and return it quickly.
-Your health care provider or social worker cannot give the form to you—he or she must send it directly to us.
+Your health care provider , social worker or other knowledgeable professional cannot give the form to you—he or she must send it directly to us.

 When will I know if my request has been approved?

-This depends on how long it takes your health care provider or social worker to respond.
+This depends on how long it takes your health care provider, social worker or other knowledgeable professional to respond.
 Most requests take over 30 days to process.
 We will send you a letter notifying you of our decision

 Approving a special request can result in you receiving more rental assistance that would otherwise be used to help another family.

 For this reason, we require thorough documentation of the need and we will verify that the accommodation is being used.